Last Updated on 6 months by admin

 Planting the eggplant seeds in the soil

-At first, when the new plant comes out from seeds you may need to water twice daily in the morning and evening.
+At first, when the new plant comes out from seeds you may need to water it twice daily in the morning and evening.
 When the plant grows to a normal eggplant plant size say 10 inches tall you may not need to water too often.
-Once a daily in the evening is enough.
+Once a day in the evening is enough.

 What soil is best for eggplant?

 Eggplant loves well-drained sandy loam soils with a pH between 5.5 and 7.2.
 You can add cocopeat and compost to the soil if you are growing in a pot.

 Adding eggplant plants to your kitchen garden will provide you with fresh eggplants for a year.
 You may spend a few bucks on buying the best quality seeds, pots, containers, compost, and other gardening tools.
 You do not need to spend much time digging and growing these.
 A one-hour daily work can give you a nice yield.

 You are the boss of your food.
 When you buy vegetables from stalls and supermarkets you do not know where from do the vegetables come from and how they are grown.
 When you grow them at home with only compost manure and no chemical fertilizer, you get naturally grown organic products.